waimea-lscammell-300DTD/300DTD-Assesment-Luke/docs/design.md

 To allow the website to have future proofing I allowed the admin to be able to add new products to the database and it will show up in the products part on the home page

-Replace this text with brief notes showing how the implication was addressed in the final outcome.
-Accompany the notes with screenshots / other media to illustrate specific features.

 ### Review of Usability
 ![alt text](<images/Screenshot 2024-08-25 145737.png>)
 I feel the final website is usable and fits its purpose as a shopping website for Jess's Crochet products and has a working cart and order system and makes it easier for Jess to grow her buisness and reach out to her customers.

-Replace this text with brief notes showing how the implication was addressed in the final outcome.
-Accompany the notes with screenshots / other media to illustrate specific features.
 ### Review of Give the user control
 I think I could have done a better job with this if I had more time.
 But the features like being able to delete products and let the user descide on what they want to do with the products, I couldnt implement in time.
 If I were to do this again I would implement those things.

-Replace this text with brief notes showing how the UX principle was addressed in the final outcome.
-Accompany the notes with screenshots / other media to illustrate specific features.

 ### Review of Consistency
 ![alt text](<images/Screenshot 2024-08-25 133514.png>)
 ![alt text](<images/Screenshot 2024-08-25 133804.png>)

 For alot of the forms and buttons I reuse colors and shapes so it keeps a conisitant look and makes the website look farmiliar and help the user understand and know what action they are doing.
 Like for example the login form and sign in form has a similar look to other websites and when a user uses it they will know how to use the form becuase of the similar buttons and boxes which will give the website a smooth flow.

-Replace this text with brief notes showing how the UX principle was addressed in the final outcome.
-Accompany the notes with screenshots / other media to illustrate specific features.

 ### Review of Use visual Hierarchy